oaksprout/rune-on-aave/README.md

 - Total transactions at 15 Feb 10:26 UTC – [21,067](https://etherscan.io/token/0x3155ba85d5f96b2d030a4966af206230e46849cb)
 - Token Holders at 15 Feb 10:26 UTC – [1,955](https://etherscan.io/token/0x3155ba85d5f96b2d030a4966af206230e46849cb#balances)

-## Technical Specifications

-## Security Considerations
+## Technical Specifications & Security Considerations

 The RUNE token doesn’t have any specific behaviour (eg. rebasing, balance increasing) and doesn’t offer meta governance functionality.
 Therefore, the standard AToken contract and corresponding debt tokens, already used for the majority of assets listed in Aave, can be also used for RUNE.
 No auditing of the code is required.

----

-## Questions

-- what is required in the "Token permissions and upgradability" section?
--